syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 ![recurrence-appointment-in-winui-scheduler](Appointment_Images/adding-recurrence-appointment-in-winui-scheduler.png)

-### Creating the custom recurrence appointment
+### Creating the business object recurrence appointment

-For creating the custom recurrence appointment, you need to create a custom class Meeting with mandatory fields `from,` `to,` and `recurrenceRule.`
+For creating the business object recurrence appointment, you need to create a business object class Meeting with mandatory fields `from,` `to,` and `recurrenceRule.`

 {% tabs %}
 {% highlight c# %}
 /// <summary>
-/// Represents the custom data properties.
+/// Represents the business object data properties.
 /// </summary>
 public class Meeting
 {